-8.1.6 Installing Postgres Enterprise Manager agent on CentOS 7 x86\64 sudo yum -y install edb-pem-agent
+8.1.7 Installing Postgres Enterprise Manager agent on Ubuntu 22.04 x86\64

 Setting up the repository is a one-time task.
 If you have already set up your repository, you don't need to perform this step.

 - 1. Go to EDB repositories. - 2.
 Select the button that provides access to the EDB repository. - 3.
 Select the platform and software that you want to download. - 4.
 Follow the instructions for setting up the EDB repository.